evancz/guide.elm-lang.org/architecture/effects/random.md

 Like our new `update` function, we are now producing (1) a new model and (2) some commands for the RTS.
 In our dice rolling program, we give `Cmd.none` because we do not need to do anything on initialization, but later you may want to do things like trigger HTTP requests from here.

 > **Note:** Why is it taking that `()` argument though?
 We are just ignoring it.
 What is the point?
-Well, one of the other changes in this program is that we switched from [`Browser.sandbox`][sandbox] to [`Browser.embed`][embed].
-That is what enables the extra command features we have been looking at so far.
+Well, this program switches from [`Browser.sandbox`][sandbox] to [`Browser.embed`][embed], enabling the command features we have been looking at so far.
 It _also_ allows the program to get &ldquo;flags&rdquo; from JavaScript on initialization.
-So the `()` is saying that we are not getting any interesting flags for our program.
-We will talk about this more later!
+So the `()` is saying that we are not getting any interesting flags.
+We will talk about this more in the chapter on interop.
+It is not too important right now!

 [sandbox]: https://package.elm-lang.org/packages/elm/browser/latest/Browser#sandbox
 [embed]: https://package.elm-lang.org/packages/elm/browser/latest/Browser#embed